zircon-tech/cpp-development/README.md

 # Why consider C++?
-![You are c++ brave](https://github.com/zircon-tech/cpp-development/blob/files-and-folders/Memes/cpp_meme1.jpg) C++ is a very versatile low-level language; it is very used to high performance solutions some of the use cases are AAA video games, IoT, embedded systems, and resource-heavy VR and AI applications.
+![You are c++ brave](https://github.com/zircon-tech/cpp-development/blob/files-and-folders/Memes/cpp_meme1.jpg)

+C++ is a very versatile low-level language, it is very used to high performance solutions.
+Some of the use cases are AAA video games, IoT, embedded systems, and resource-heavy VR and AI applications.

 On Blockchain development, we can see it on bitcoin’s core and underneath solidity language.